-I should know as I have been here from 2008.
+I should know as I have been here since 2008.
 I am always on the lookout for such lucrative work, and I have to say I don’t find many here.

-But before you get disheartened, there are more regular amount of mid range work.
+But before you get disheartened, there is a more regular amount of mid-range work.
 The compensation is not exactly fantastic but it compares somewhat favorably against the average market rate.

 Tip for Earning More Money

 For better money, a more worthwhile option could be found in the product trials.

 But there is no free lunch here.

 As the company dangles more profitable ventures, it also expects willing participants to put up a small fee, sort of precondition to the trials.

 Sometimes this small fee is waived in exchange for your credit card details (this gives the company a chance to bill you should there be an incident that forms some sort of breach to the original agreement like you forgot to return the product).